Genentech/spex-tools/docs/PROGRESS_SUMMARY.md

 6. **Updated installation guide** with platform-specific instructions
 7. **Removed all MCP** from documentation according to requirements
 8. **Language standardization** - all documentation and code comments translated to English
+9. **License standardization** - all license references corrected to Apache License 2.0

 ### 📈 Documentation Quality Improvements